albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 X-Plane
 ~~~~~~~

-*Little Navmap* **can only connect to X-Plane using the Little Xpconnect
+*Little Navmap* can only connect to X-Plane using the Little Xpconnect
-X-Plane plugin which has to be installed as well.**
+X-Plane plugin which has to be installed as well.

 The *Little Xpconnect* plugin is included in the *Little Navmap* archive
 but can also be downloaded separately.
 See the included ``README.txt``
 in the ``Little Xpconnect`` directory for installation instructions.

-The plugin 64-bit only and is available for Windows, macOS and Linux.
+The plugin is 64-bit only and is available for Windows, macOS and Linux.

 Additional Programs
 ~~~~~~~~~~~~~~~~~~~